python-workshop/fsdse-python-assignment-197/README.md

-# Using only add, implement multiply, subtract, and divide for ints
+# Using only add, implement multiply, and subtract for integers.

+Give two integers, do multiply, and subtract operation using only + operator.